-- (1) It could be that people from earlier cohorts are simply less well-off since they have spent less of their lives living in the relatively high-income recent period. - (2) More specifically, it could be that they have in particular less appropriate preparation for retirement, i.e. less security in store for their non-working years and old age, as a result of a shift in old age security from an informal dependence on family to a more individualistic system based on capital accumulation.

-(3) On the other hand, the relevant form of capital affecting life satisfaction reports could be more embodied in humans themselves: if life satisfaction reflects the past, rather than just future expectations, then relative hardships in one's youth, infancy, and epigenetic makeup could be behind "set-points" in life satisfaction that persist despite the generally improved conditions of modern life and the universally-shared public goods that it has brought along.
+- 1. It could be that people from earlier cohorts are simply less well-off since they have spent less of their lives living in the relatively high-income recent period. - 2.
+More specifically, it could be that they have in particular less appropriate preparation for retirement, i.e. less security in store for their non-working years and old age, as a result of a shift in old age security from an informal dependence on family to a more individualistic system based on capital accumulation. - 3.
+On the other hand, the relevant form of capital affecting life satisfaction reports could be more embodied in humans themselves: if life satisfaction reflects the past, rather than just future expectations, then relative hardships in one's youth, infancy, and epigenetic makeup could be behind "set-points" in life satisfaction that persist despite the generally improved conditions of modern life and the universally-shared public goods that it has brought along.

-In the sections which follow, we partly address this question by estimating the influence of factors over the life course and, where possible, across cohorts.
+Qualitative research, beyond the present scope, may be useful in shedding light on this important question.
+In the sections which follow, we partly address the question by estimating the influence of factors over the life course and, where possible, across cohorts.
 While this is in general a difficult distinction to identify econometrically, it is made easier in the case of South Korea by the fast rate of change underway across generations.

-2. Changing Circumstances throughout the Life Course
+2 Changing Circumstances Throughout the Life Course